The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

-The potential for determination of the gluon DPDF was investigated by fitting the inclusive diffractive DIS pseudodata with two models with different numbers of parameters, named S and C (see Ref.~\cite{Armesto:2019gxy}) with $\alpha_{I\!P,I\!R}(0)$ fixed, in order to focus on the shape of the Pomeron's PDFs.
+The potential for determination of the gluon DPDF was investigated by fitting the inclusive diffractive DIS pseudodata with two models with different numbers of parameters, named S and C (see Ref.~\cite{Armesto:2019gxy} for details) with $\alpha_{I\!P,I\!R}(0)$ fixed, in order to focus on the shape of the Pomeron's PDFs.
 At HERA, both S and C fits provide equally good descriptions of the data with $\chi^2/\mathrm{ndf} = 1.19$ and 1.18, respectively, despite different gluon DPDF shapes.
 The LHeC pseudodata are much more sensitive to gluons, resulting in $\chi^2/\mathrm{ndf}$ values of 1.05 and 1.4 for the S and C fits, respectively.
-This motivates the use of the larger number of parameters in the fit-S model, which we employ in the following studies.
-It also shows clearly the potential of the LHeC and the FCC-eh to better constrain the low-$x$ gluon and, therefore, unravel eventual departures from standard linear evolution.
+It also shows clearly the potential of the LHeC to better constrain the low-$x$ gluon and, therefore, unravel eventual departures from standard linear evolution.

-In Fig.~\ref{fig:pdf_fits_lhec} the diffractive gluon and quark distributions are shown for the LHeC and FCC-eh, respectively, as a function of momentum fraction $z$ for fixed scales $\mu^2 = 6, 20, 60, 200\,\GeV^2$.
+In Fig.~\ref{fig:pdf_fits_lhec} the diffractive gluon and quark distributions are shown for the LHeC, as a function of longitudinal momentum fraction $z$ for fixed scales $\mu^2 = 6, 20, 60, 200\,\GeV^2$, see \cite{Armesto:2019gxy}.
 The bands labelled $A,B,C$ denote fits to three statistically independent pseudodata replicas, obtained from the same central values and statistical and systematic uncertainties.
 Hereafter the uncertainty bands shown correspond to $\Delta\chi^2 = 2.7$ (90\,\% CL).
 Also the extrapolated ZEUS-SJ DPDFs are shown with error bands marked by the `/' hatched area.
 Note that the depicted uncertainty bands come solely from experimental errors, neglecting theoretical sources, such as fixed input parameters and parameterisation biases.
-The extrapolation beyond the reach of LHeC/FCC-eh is marked in grey and the HERA kinematic limit is marked with the vertical dotted line.
-The stability of the results with respect to the independent pseudodata replicas used for the analysis is evident, so in the following only one will be employed.
-The low $x$ DPDF determination accuracy improves with respect to HERA by a factor of 5--7 for the LHeC and 10--15 for the FCC-eh and completely new kinematic regimes are accessed.
+The extrapolation beyond the reach of LHeC is marked in grey and the HERA kinematic limit is marked with the vertical dotted line.
+The low $x$ DPDF determination accuracy improves with respect to HERA by a factor of 5--7 for the LHeC and completely new kinematic regimes are accessed.